bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bartel.md

 * During these years when Bartel was again an academic, he applied his knowledge and skills in geometry to a historical study of perspective in European painting.
 * This text of Bartel's is admirably straightforward in its methods.
 * After Bartel's death, a third edition was prepared by Antoni Plamitzer who only made minor changes to the text of the third edition.
-* In 1937 Bartel returned to politics when he was appointed a Senator of Poland.
 * In 1940 Bartel was appointed to Moscow and offered a seat in the Soviet parliament.
 * During the following night 36 other professors, Bartel's colleagues, were likewise arrested.
 * Bartel was not murdered with them.